Encoding (memory): Depth of processing

-Maintenance and Elaborative Rehearsal
+Maintenance and elaborative rehearsal

 Maintenance rehearsal is a shallow form of processing information which involves focusing on an object without thought to its meaning or its association with other objects.
 For example, the repetition of a series of numbers is a form of maintenance rehearsal.
 In contrast, elaborative or relational rehearsal is a process in which you relate new material to information already stored in Long-term memory.
 It's a deep form of processing information and involves thought of the object's meaning as well as making connections between the object, past experiences and the other objects of focus.
 Using the example of numbers, one might associate them with dates that are personally significant such as your parents' birthdays (past experiences) or perhaps you might see a pattern in the numbers that helps you to remember them.

 Due to the deeper level of processing that occurs with elaborative rehearsal it is more effective than maintenance rehearsal in creating new memories.
 This has been demonstrated in people's lack of knowledge of the details in everyday objects.
 For example, in one study where Americans were asked about the orientation of the face on their country's penny few recalled this with any degree of certainty.
 Despite the fact that it is a detail that is often seen, it is not remembered as there is no need to because the color discriminates the penny from other coins.
 The ineffectiveness of maintenance rehearsal, simply being repeatedly exposed to an item, in creating memories has also been found in people's lack of memory for the layout of the digits 0-9 on calculators and telephones.

 Maintenance rehearsal has been demonstrated to be important in learning but its effects can only be demonstrated using indirect methods such as lexical decision tasks, and word stem completion which are used to assess implicit learning.
 In general, however previous learning by maintenance rehearsal is not apparent when memory is being tested directly or explicitly with questions like " Is this the word you were shown earlier?"

-Intention to Learn
+Intention to learn

 Studies have shown that the intention to learn has no direct effect on memory encoding.
 Instead, memory encoding is dependent on how deeply each item is encoded, which could be affected by intention to learn, but not exclusively.
-That is, intention to learn can lead to more effective learning strategies, and consequently, better memory encoding, but if you learn something incidentally (i.e. without intention to learn) but still process and learn the information effectively, it will get encoded just as well as something learnt with intention.
+That is, intention to learn can lead to more effective learning strategies, and consequently, better memory encoding, but if one learns something incidentally (i.e. without intention to learn), but still processes and learns the information effectively, it will get encoded just as well as something learned with intention.

 The effects of elaborative rehearsal or deep processing can be attributed to the number of connections made while encoding that increase the number of pathways available for retrieval.